Cast & Crew

 Sonnet Blanton, director

-Sonnet Blanton is an award-winning theatre artist living in Austin, Texas.
-In her 20-plus year career here as a director, producer, writer, and performer she has worked with Salvage Vanguard Theater, Paper Chairs, Scriptworks, Glass Half Full Theatre, Fusebox Festival, Ariel Dance Theatre, and Grackle Jack.
+Sonnet is an award-winning theatre artist living in Austin, Texas.
+In her 20 plus year career here as a director, producer, writer, and performer she has worked with Salvage Vanguard Theater, Paper Chairs, Scriptworks, Glass Half Full Theatre, Fusebox Festival, Ariel Dance Theatre, and Grackle Jack.

 L.B.
 Deyo, playwright